4.95 from 17 votes

 • Sift the powdered sugar and set it aside.

-• Now, beat the softened cream cheese and butter together in the bowl of an electric mixer, for about 2 minutes, until light and fluffy.
+• Add the cream cheese to the bowl and beat for another 1-2 minutes, until the mixture is light and fluffy.

 • Add the powdered sugar, mix on low until incorporated.
-Add almond, vanilla extract, and 2 tbsp of heavy cream or milk.
-Raise the speed to medium high, and beat for another minute or so.
+Raise the speed to medium-high and beat for another minute.

 • Make sure to always leave your frosting covered.
 Cover the bowl with a lid or plastic wrap, because otherwise, the surface will dry out and get hard.